RLE-Foundation/rllte/docs/tutorials/quick_start.md

 ```

 ## Load the Trained Model
-Once the training is finished, you can find the trained model in the specified working directory.
+Once the training is finished, you can find the trained model in the subfolder `model` of the specified working directory.